DanchukIvan/byteflow/docs/about/concepts.md

-# **Yass Components**
+# **Byteflows Components**

 ---

-This page provides brief definitions of Yass components to provide a better understanding of exactly how Yass works under the hood.
+This page provides brief definitions of Byteflows components to provide a better understanding of exactly how Byteflows works under the hood.

-Although Yass is made up of many parts—main classes, service classes, utilities, and functions—only a few of them form the foundation of a working application.More detailed information about each component can be found in the [Tutorials](../about/tutorial/step_1.md) section or in the [API description](../api/about_section.md#api-section-start) of each module.
+Although Byteflows is made up of many parts—main classes, service classes, utilities, and functions—only a few of them form the foundation of a working application.More detailed information about each component can be found in the [Tutorials](../about/tutorial/step_1.md) section or in the [API description](../api/about_section.md#api-section-start) of each module.

 ## **Resources**

 Key component.
 A [resource](../api/api_resources.md#implementations) is nothing more than a data source located on the network.
 This could be a third-party API or an API owned by your organization, or simply a website that hosts the information you need.

 ??? warning "Stay ethical"
-    The Yass developer does not encourage or condone attempts to borrow information from a resource against the will of the resource owner.
+    The Byteflows developer does not encourage or condone attempts to borrow information from a resource against the will of the resource owner.
 Therefore, if in the process of scraping data you encounter powerful resistance from the source, **I strongly recommend that you think about whether you are doing something that is acceptable to the owner of the resource and whether it is worth the potential damage for both parties**.
 !!! info "Functionality limitation"
     Currently only working with the [API](../api/api_resources.md#working-with-api) is available.
-More uses of Yass will become available in the future.
+More uses of Byteflows will become available in the future.

 As a matter of fact, if you do not declare a Resource in the code, then no work will begin :) The resource, as a central entity, performs the following functions: